benstrobel/gitlab-ee-arm-fork/doc/development/pipelines.md

 This job is run only on [Development repository](https://gitlab.com/gitlab-org/omnibus-gitlab) and [Security mirror](https://gitlab.com/gitlab-org/security/omnibus-gitlab) on branch pipelines.

+#### `Trigger:ce-build-package-on-all-os`

+This is a manual job which when played triggers a pipeline that runs a CE package build for all operating systems (except the package built in `Trigger:ce-package`).
+This job runs automatically if any software dependency or gem is changed, or the environment variable `BUILD_ON_ALL_OS` is set to "true".

+This job is run only on [Development repository](https://gitlab.com/gitlab-org/omnibus-gitlab) and [Security mirror](https://gitlab.com/gitlab-org/security/omnibus-gitlab) on branch pipelines.

+#### `Trigger:ee-build-package-on-all-os`

+Same as `Trigger:ce-build-package-on-all-os``, but builds EE packages.

+This job is run only on [Development repository](https://gitlab.com/gitlab-org/omnibus-gitlab) and [Security mirror](https://gitlab.com/gitlab-org/security/omnibus-gitlab) on branch pipelines.

 #### `fetch-assets`

 For building packages, we make use of the Rails assets that are already compiled